Capella University: Criticism of marketing expenses and executive compensation

 In 2012, Capella received criticism for its expenditures on marketing, profit, and CEO pay rather than instruction, and its use of aggressive recruiting practices.
 According to a report issued by former U.S. Senator Tom Harkin for the Senate Education Committee, approximately 79% of the institution's cash flow comes from US government Title IV payments, including Pell grants.
 The report concluded that Capella's recruiting and student services were better managed than most other for-profit competitors, especially among graduate degree students.
 The high withdrawal rate among Bachelor's student hopefuls, the over-reliance on part-time instructors, and the high relative marketing budget were cited as potential causes for concern.

-Class action lawsuit
+Class-action lawsuit

 In 2018, a lawsuit was filed against Capella in the U.S. District Court for the District of Minnesota alleging that the school "violated doctoral students' rights by creating a process intended to ensure that it would be difficult, if not impossible, for students to timely complete, or complete at all, their doctoral programs."
 The school rejected the lawsuit's claims, stating that the court had thrown out the majority of the legal claims.
+In 2022, the class action was resolved through private mediation with terms not disclosed.